Sequences, modular forms and cellular integrals: Introduction

 In Section 10.1 of \cite{brown-apery}, Brown provided the following table for the number $\mathcal{C}_{N}$ of convergent $\sigma_{N}$ (up to symmetries):

 Using the techniques from Section 3, we have obtained explicit binomial sum expressions for all $898$ of the leading coefficients $A_{\sigma_{N}}(n)$ for $7 \leq N \leq 10$.
+For example, if $N=7$, then the convergent permutations and associated leading coefficients are given in Table \ref{tbl:sigma7LC7}.
+The ordinary generating functions of these five sequences satisfy fourth order differential equations of Calabi--Yau type, and thus appear as sequences in the table \cite{aesz} (where they are numbered as 193, 243, 101, 198, and 27).
+The remaining list of convergent permutations and binomial sum expressions for the leading coefficients are available upon request.
 Based on numerical evidence, we make the following conjecture which suggests that \eqref{cos1} is a generic property of leading coefficients.

 \begin{conjecture} For each $N \geq 5$ and convergent $\sigma_N$, the leading coefficients $A_{\sigma_N}(n)$ satisfy

 for all primes $p \geq 5$ and integers $m$, $r \geq 1$. \end{conjecture}